-

 What remedies are available to claimants in class action or collective redress proceedings?

-The remedies available to claimants in class action suits are the same as in any other civil court case.
-The remedies can therefore be declaratory remedies, damages or restitution.
+The remedies available to claimants in class action are the same as in any other civil court case.
+The remedies may therefore be declaratory relief, damages or restitution.

 - Compensation